hapax/hapax.github.io/research.md

 permalink: /research/
 ---

-I study quantum mechanics and gravity, with a particular focus on the AdS/CFT correspondence.
+I study quantum mechanics and gravity.
+I'd like to know what happens inside a black hole!
+The *holographic correspondence* (also called AdS/CFT) is a powerful and elegant tool for studying this problem, which re-expresses gravity problems in $d+1$ dimensions in terms of quantum mechanics in $d$ dimensions.
+Most of my research exploits, or tries to extend, this correspondence.

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"